 The LA Times writes that many Korean spas are offering a traditional vaginal steam bath as part of their spa menu.
 Better known for Korean spas are offering a centuries old treatment where you sit on an open-seated stool above a boiling pot of a mugwort tea blended with wormwood and other herbs.

-Doctors says it's not implausible that vaginal delivery of specific Chinese herbs might have some benefit.
+Doctors say it's not implausible that vaginal delivery of specific Chinese herbs might have some benefit.
 With its extensive blood flow and mucous membranes, the vagina is very absorbent.
-At Daengki Spa in LA's Koreatown, a 45-minute V-Herbal Therapy treatment can be had for $20.
-The upscale Juvenex Spa in New York City offers a 30-minute Gyno Spa Cure for $75.
+At Daengki Spa in LA's Koreatown offers a 45-minute V-Herbal Therapy treatment.
+The upscale Juvenex Spa in New York City offers a 30-minute Gyno Spa Cure.

 Finally, Korean and Asian massage is focused on pressure points.
 "It can be little painful for some people, but after the massage, the body is fully relaxed," say Myung Yi.